tkraemer/n4js/README.md

 ## Contribute

-Eclipse developers who want to develop N4JS itself should use the Oomph Eclipse installer.
-This installs the correct Eclipse version, creates a new workspace and clones all projects into it.
+Eclipse developers who want to develop N4JS itself should use the [Oomph Eclipse installer](https://www.eclipse.org/downloads/).
+The N4JS project is listed under "Advanced/Github Projects/N4JS"
+This setup installs the correct Eclipse version, creates a new workspace and clones all projects into it (for details see below).

 ### Eclipse Installer